Algebraic independence of solutions to multiple Lotka-Volterra systems: Preliminaries

 \begin{fact} The set of sharp points of a $D$-variety $(V,s)$ is strongly minimal if and only if it has no proper positive dimensional $D$-subvarieties, over any field of definition. \end{fact}

-Note that if a $D$-variety defined over $K$ has only finitely many proper positive dimensional subvarieties, all defined over $K$, we obtain a minimal set by removing them.
+Reasoning along these lines, we can obtain a stronger result: if a $D$-variety $(V,s)$ defined over $K$ has only finitely many proper positive dimensional $D$-subvarieties $W_1, \cdots , W_m$, the definable set obtained by removing their sharp points, i.e. $(V,s)^{\sharp} \setminus \left( \bigcup\limits_{i=1}^m (W_i,s)^{\mathrm{\sharp}}\right)$, is strongly minimal.
 This will be the case for the classical Lotka-Volterra systems, where we remove $X = 0$ and $Y = 0$.
+Bottom line, even if the definable set of sharp points of a $D$-variety is not strongly minimal, it may become strongly minimal after removing finitely many $D$-subvarieties.

+Establishing strong minimality of the generic type of a $D$-variety $(V,s)$ therefore can be obtained by classifying its positive dimensional proper invariant subvarieties.
+This problem is generally of interest, and we also solve it for a non-minimal Lotka-Volterra system in Subsection \ref{subsec: b is d}.

+Because we will mostly work with Lotka-Volterra systems, which are $D$-varieties on $\mathbb{A}^2$, dimension one $D$-subvarieties will be of particular interest.
+We will call them \emph{invariant curves}.
+To prove that the generic type of a $D$-variety on $\mathbb{A}^2$ is strongly minimal, it is enough to fully classify its invariant curves.

-We can give characterize $D$-subvarieties using the derivative associate to a $D$-variety.
+We can characterize $D$-subvarieties using the derivative associated to a $D$-variety.
 As a special case, consider a $D$-variety $(\mathbb{A}^2,s)$ given by a system of the form

 with $f,g \in \mathbb{C}[X,Y]$, as well as some $P \in \mathbb{C}[X,Y]$.
 Let $D_s$ be the associated derivation.
 Then the algebraic curve described by $P(X,Y) = 0$ is an invariant curve of $(\mathbb{A}^2, s)$ if and only if $P$ divides $D_s(P)$.